SecretFoundation/docs/docs/node-guides/state-sync.md

 5. Stop the node and reset the node database

 :warning: WARNING: This will erase your node database.
-If you are already running validator, be sure you backed up your `config/priv_validator_key.json` and `config/node_key.json` prior to running `unsafe-reset-all`.
+If you are already running validator, be sure you backed up your `config/priv_validator_key.json` and `config/node_key.json` prior to running `reset-state`.

-It is recommended to copy `data/priv_validator_state.json` to a backup and restore it after `unsafe-reset-all` to avoid potential double signing.
+It is recommended to copy `data/priv_validator_state.json` to a backup and restore it after `reset-state` to avoid potential double signing.

 ```bash
 systemctl stop secret-node && secretd tendermint reset-state --home ~/.secretd/